Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

 Denote the original variable $j$ before preprocessing by $x_j^{orig}$.
 If $x_j^{orig}$ is a categorical variable, then no additional steps need to be taken, since after preprocessing, the variable will be discretized into a vector of binary variables $\xbold_j^{cat}$.

 If $x_j^{orig}$ is numeric, then it is discretized into $n_{bin_j}$ bins, where bin cut-off values are selected based on the quantiles of the numeric variable values in the original training data.
 The quantiles are used to ensure that the proportion of observations in each bin is the same or very close.
-Note that in the case when one value appears in several quantiles (e.g., one value is very prevalent in the data), then it has a bin all on its own.
+Note that if a value appears in several quantiles (e.g., it is very prevalent in the data), it has its own bin.
 For each bin, then, a binary variable (feature) is added, and the vector of these features is denoted by $\xbold_j^{cat}$.
 Additionally, we denote by $\mathcal{I}_j$ the set of indices for preprocessed variables corresponding to $\xbold_j^{cat}$ .

 For each feature $x_k$ from $\xbold_j^{cat}$ in training data, we calculate the ratio of observations belonging to that bin or category as $r\fixparen{x_k} = \frac{\sum_{i = 1}^{n_{RTR}} x_{i;k}}{n_{RTR}}$, where $k \in \mathcal{I}_j$.
 Similarly, we obtain $\widehat{r}\fixparen{x_u}$ for any synthetic data.